Tutorial: Deploy Python apps to Azure App Service on Linux from Visual Studio Code

 Azure App Service on Linux runs your source code in a pre-defined Docker container.
-That container runs apps with Python 3.7 using the Gunicorn web server.
+That container runs apps with Python 3.6+ using the Gunicorn web server.
 The characteristics of this container are described on Configure Python apps for App Service on Linux.
-The container definition itself is on the github.com/Azure-App-Service/python.
+The container definitions are on github.com/Azure-App-Service/python.

 Configure your environment

 If you don't have an Azure account with an active subscription, create one for free.